SOPHE Chapters Region III

 “Technology is a key to operation — have someone with the knowledge to lead the effort.”

 With a large portion of chapter members living in the greater Seattle area, the Pacific Northwest SOPHE Chapter has a unique opportunity to connect with practicing health professionals and students from several of the local universities.

-Although the chapter is small, they hold events that cater toward membership interests.
+Although the chapter is small, they hold events that cater to membership interests.

-The chapter is committed to bridge that gap for young professionals entering the field by connecting with other professionals in the community.
+The chapter is committed to bridging that gap for young professionals entering the field by connecting with other professionals in the community.